wlanslovenija/nodewatcher/docs/translation.rst

 Creation of Translation Files
 -----------------------------

-.. warning:: It is important to run following commands from repository root directory!
+.. warning:: It is important to run following commands from ``nodewatcher`` subdirectory of the repository!

 Add your wanted language(s) in ``settings.py`` under ``LANGUAGES`` and make sure your Django applications you want translated have a directory called